elliott-diy/DigitalOcean-Function-Proxy/README.md

 ## Features

 - **Rate Limiting**: Limits the number of requests from a single IP address to prevent abuse.
-- **DDoS Protection**: Helps mitigate DDoS attacks by rate limiting and filtering requests.
+- **DDoS Protection**: Helps mitigate DDoS attacks by rate limiting, filtering requests and utilizing Cloudflares WAF.
-- **Maintenance Mode**: Allows you to temporarily disable access to the function for maintenance purposes.
+- **Maintenance Mode**: Allows you to disable access to the function for maintenance purposes temporarily.

 ## Environment Variables